stiger25/hello-world/README.md

+# hello-world
-# hello-world I'd like to learn coding and computer sci.
+I'd like to learn coding and computer sci.
+I'm hungry.